Autodesk/sjson/README.md

 ## Featured In

-* [Autodesk&reg; Stingray&reg;](http://stingrayengine.com/) uses SJSON to express data in many of it's text-based resource files.
+* [Autodesk&reg; Stingray&reg;](http://stingrayengine.com/) uses SJSON to express data in many of its text-based resource files.